uccser/cs-field-guide/text/chapters/en-computer-vision.md

 ### Project: Recognising faces

-{teacher}
+{panel type="teacher-note" summary="NCEA"}

 The following activity can be used as part of a project for the 3.44 standard.
 This project covers material for an example for the 3.44 standard through the following components:

 - Key problem: face recognition in digital images
 - Practical application: security, photo album tagging
 - Algorithm/technique: Haar face detector
 - Evaluation: ability to recognise faces, false positives and negatives, processing speed
 - Personalised student examples: applying the processing to the student's own images

-{teacher end}
+{panel end}

 First let's manually try some methods for recognising whether two photographs show the same person.